yonglinnnnnn/tp/docs/UserGuide.md

 Examples:
 *  `edit 1 -hp 91234567 -em johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
 *  `edit 2 -name Betsy Crower -tag ` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.

+### Adding a tag: `tag`
+Adds one or more tags to an existing person in the address book without removing existing tags.

+Format: `tag EMPLOYEE_ID TAG [MORE_TAGS]…`

+* Adds tags to the person identified by their EMPLOYEE_ID.
+* The employee ID must start with 'E' (e.g., E1001, E2050).
+* At least one tag must be provided.
+* Tags are added cumulatively - existing tags are preserved.
+* Multiple tags can be added at once by separating them with spaces.
+* Tags are case-insensitive - Friends and friends are treated as the same tag.
+* Tags must be alphanumeric and can contain hyphens between words (e.g., part-time, team-lead).
+* Tags must be between 1-20 characters in length.
+* Tags cannot contain whitespaces.
+* If you attempt to add duplicate tags (including case variations), only the new tags will be added and a warning will be shown.

+Examples:
+* `tag E1001 friends` Adds the tag "friends" to the employee with ID E1001.
+* `tag E2050 colleagues mentor` Adds both "colleagues" and "mentor" tags to employee E2050.
+* `tag E1001 team-lead part-time` Adds hyphenated tags to employee E1001.
+* `tag E2050 Friends colleagues` If employee E2050 already has a "friends" tag (in any case variation), only "colleagues" will be added and a warning will show that "Friends" is a duplicate.

+Note:
+* Tags are case-insensitive.
+Adding Boardgames to a person who already has boardgames will be detected as a duplicate and ignored.

+Warning:
+* If all tags you attempt to add are duplicates, the command will return a message indicating no new tags were added.

+### Removing a tag: `untag`

 ### Creating a team: `create-team`
 TODO